Cheesy Scalloped Potatoes and Ham

 Instructions

-• Layer potatoes and ham in a lightly greased 9×13″ baking dish and preheat oven to 350 degrees F.
+• Layer potatoes and ham in a lightly greased 9×13" baking dish (I do 3 layers of each, alternating each time) and preheat the oven to 375℉.

 • In a medium saucepan, melt the butter over medium heat.
-Add garlic, Italian seasoning, salt and pepper — cook and stir 1 minute.
+Add salt, parsley, thyme, and pepper — cook and stir 1 minute.

-• Whisk in flour until smooth, then gradually whisk in the milk and cream.
+• Whisk in flour until smooth, then gradually whisk in the cream and broth.

 • Cook and stir over medium heat until thickened, about 3-4 minutes.
 Stir in 1 cup of cheese.